RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>15</sup> Now [if] thou shalt kill [all] this people as one man, then the nations which have heard the fame of thee will speak, saying,
 <sup>16</sup> Because the LORD was not able to bring this people into the land which he sware unto them, therefore he hath slain them in the wilderness.
 <sup>17</sup> And now, I beseech thee, let the power of my Lord be great, according as thou hast spoken, saying,
-<sup>18</sup> The LORD [is] longsuffering , and of great mercy, forgiving iniquity and transgression, and by no means clearing [the guilty], visiting the iniquity of the fathers upon the children unto the third and fourth [generation].
+<sup>18</sup> The LORD [is] longsuffering, and of great mercy, forgiving iniquity and transgression, and by no means clearing [the guilty], visiting the iniquity of the fathers upon the children unto the third and fourth [generation].
 <sup>19</sup> Pardon, I beseech thee, the iniquity of this people according unto the greatness of thy mercy, and as thou hast forgiven this people, from Egypt even until now.
 <sup>20</sup> And the LORD said, I have pardoned according to thy word:
 <sup>21</sup> But [as] truly [as] I live, all the earth shall be filled with the glory of the LORD.